colinleach/learning-track-doodles/julia/flowchart.md

 Boxes with green borders have the exercise + concept PRs submitted.
 Solid green means both are merged.

+Red borders mean we need to decide between an existing Julia draft, or a different exercise from another track.

 ```mermaid
 graph TD